 So what about the skin?

-Benefits of Coconut Oil For The Skin and Body:
+Coconut Oil For The Skin & Body Benefits:

 One of the most touted benefits of coconut oil for the skin is it’s moisturizing effect.
 Coconut oil is easy to apply, and from current and past literature, it does not pose harm to the skin.